 Market and Model

-With this MK2 Mirai, Toyota knows it can’t deviate too far from the price positioning of the original model (at around £66,000) if it wants traction with this hydrogen fuel cell model in the wider market.
-That’s a lot but even at this level, the brand is probably not covering the cost of this technology.
-It won’t always be like this.
+With this MK2 Mirai, Toyota has slashed the price by 24%, seeking to gain more traction in the hydrogen fuel cell segment.
+The asking figures now begin at around £50,000, which gets you the base 'Design' version.
+The mid-range 'Design Plus Pack' variant costs around £54,000 and the top 'Design Premium Pack' model costs around £65,000.
+That's still a lot of money for a saloon of this size but even at this level, the brand is probably not covering the cost of this technology.
+It won't always be like this.
 Rivals Hyundai are working with Audi to cut the cost of a fuel cell powertrain by half and reduce the overall cost of a fuel cell car by 30%, so Toyota will have to follow suit.

 Cost of Ownership